 - half cup water

-Pour mixture into a baking tray (approx 10inx12in), gently place 1 almond on top of the mixture in the corner, then another one an inch apart, carry on until the surface of mixture is covered with almonds.
+Pour the batter into a shallow baking tray (10inx12in) to provide a one inch thickness, gently place a whole almond or cashew nut on top of the mixture in the corner, then another one an inch apart, carry on until the whole surface is covered with nuts.

-Cool for 15mins to let the syrup seep through, cut into diamond or square shapes and remove into a serving dish.
+Cool for 20 mins to let the syrup seep through, cut into diamond or square shapes so that there is one whole nut in each piece, remove into a serving dish.